Mikey Glenister

 Mikey Glenister (born 20 September 1984) is an English musician, radio DJ and author from Southend-on-Sea, Essex, England.
 He plays trumpet, cornet and drums.
 His biggest clients are Get Cape.
 Wear Cape.
 Fly. and Matt Linnen.
-Glenister is the author of humour book, So I'm on a Bus. he also is a barman at Brickhouse Burger Bar, Southend-on-Sea(formerly Mangetout).
+Glenister is the author of humour book, So I'm on a Bus.
+He is currently a marketing and operations manager for Brickhouse BOSH in Southend-on-Sea.

 Musical career

 Coming from a brass band background from an early age, Glenister went on to study at The British Academy of New Music where he studied drums and contextual studies.
 Shortly after this he started playing with Sam Duckworth in Get Cape.
 Wear Cape.
 Fly.

 Glenister has also recorded and played live with The Walkmen, Plan B and Tubelord.

-He is currently a radio DJ for Ray Radio, a community radio station based in Southend-on-Sea, Essex.
-His show 'The Only Play is Essex' promotes alternative music from the Essex music scene.
+Mikey was radio DJ for Ray Radio between 2019-2020, a community radio station based in Southend-on-Sea, Essex.
+His show 'The Only Play is Essex' promoted alternative music from the Essex music scene.